jameshughes89/cs102/src/site/assignments/huffman-codes/huffman-codes.rst

 Implementing the Unit Tests
 ---------------------------

 There is a skeletal test class with incomplete test methods for the ``HuffmanCode`` class.
-The method names should give you a good enough idea about what each method should be testing.
-Complete the unit tests and ensure the class you wrote is working correctly.
+The method names should provide an idea of what each method should be testing.
+Complete the unit tests and ensure the class is working correctly.

 Part 5 --- Putting it Together
 ==============================